vacekj/wagmi-permit/README.md

 ### Actions

-You can also use just the permit signing functions, for both dai and 2612 versions.
+You can also use just the permit signing functions, for both standard tokens and Dai

 ```typescript
 import { signPermit } from "wagmi-permit";